die-rod-go/pulse/README.md

 # Warning
 Pulse is bad.
 Pulse is very very bad.
 The interpreter is inefficient.
-The language itself is lacking features and very confusing to use (If you mapped this along two axis I am in the worst possible  quadrant).
+The language itself is lacking features and very confusing to use (If you mapped these criteria along two axis I am in the worst possible  quadrant).
 But it is my baby.
-An ugly baby.
-But my baby.
+My ugly ugly baby.

 Jokes aside, I wrote this as a way to dip my toe into the world of programming language design and compilers.
 I learned a lot and my next language will hopefully be less ugly (but still a baby).